-Evidence-Based Policy Manager
+Director of Evidence-Based Policy

-Amanda began her career in international development.
-She established and managed the Bangladesh office for Innovations for Poverty Action, where she oversaw the implementation of a number of RCTs.
-She also led fieldwork on an RCT in Malawi for the World Bank.
-Amanda helped monitor and evaluate programs for Save the Children and the Millennium Challenge Corporation, and served for two years as a Peace Corps volunteer in Ukraine.
-She earned her master’s in international economics and international relations from Johns Hopkins University and her bachelor’s in economics and political science from the University of Wisconsin.
+Previously, Amanda established and managed the Bangladesh office as country director for Innovations for Poverty Action, where she oversaw the implementation of randomized controlled trials (RCTs) to evaluate poverty alleviation programs.
+She also led fieldwork on the schooling, income, and health risk RCT in Malawi for the World Bank, monitored and evaluated programs in several African and Asian countries for Save the Children and the Millennium Challenge Corporation, and served as a Peace Corps volunteer in Ukraine.
+Amanda earned her master’s in international economics and international relations from Johns Hopkins University and her bachelor’s in economics and political science from the University of Wisconsin.